oib/SoulTribe/docs/UI_Translation.md

 ### Translation Loading

 Translations are loaded asynchronously when needed and cached in memory.
 The system will only make a network request for a translation file once per session.

+## Recent Updates (2025-10-10)
+- All 35 locales now have draft translations for landing page content.
+- New keys added under `landing.*` sections.

 ## Best Practices